groupvine/gv-api/README.md

 (new Date()).toISOString();
 ```

-and where ```hash``` is the value of a SHA256 hash on the concatenation of the
+The authentication ```hash``` is the value of a SHA256 hash on the
-following three values, in this order:
+concatenation of the following three values, in this order:

 - The account abbreviation, lower-cased
-- The generated ISO date string, and
+- The ISO date string used in the request, and
-- The account API key found in your account settings
+- The account API key found on your Account Settings page.

 ## Membership management